An angel investor’s perspective on good communication

 Building your reputation as an expert is easier than ever thanks to social media.

 Walking in your customers’ shoes is a great way to gain valuable insight.
 Are you doing this?

 Customer-facing employees in retail are the brand’s ambassadors.
 Does HR realise this?

 The power balance between journalists and the people they write about has changed markedly, as this example shows.

-When I was interviewed for this article in The Sunday Times recently, it reminded me of two very different customer . …
+I was interviewed for a Sunday Times article on a leader’s role in customer service recently, and it reminded me . …

 If you refuse to tell your side of the story, others will happily fill the void.

 In my first article on customer advocacy I outlined what I hope was a strong case for talking about your successes . …